Warning: This article contains spoilers from HBO’s ‘The Last of Us’ and the PlayStation game

 What is HBO’s The Last of Us’s opening theme song?

 If you have played the games on PlayStation, you might recognize the opening theme song of HBO’s The Last of Us.
 The song is also the opening theme that accompanies the credits of the former.
 The song is aptly named “The Last of Us”, written and performed by Gustavo Santaolalla.
 He also provides the score for the HBO series, and therefore the theme you hear is a truncated version of the source material’s main theme.

 You can listen to the game’s version of the song above.

 The title sequence of the show follows the tendrils that have inflicted the world, as they twist and grow into buildings and forests before warping into smaller versions of Ellie and Joel.
 In the game, the title sequence was similar, except it was in black and white and it had an emphasis on showing how far the outbreak had spread, complete with voice-over.
 But, Santaolalla’s theme played nonetheless.

-It is unknown whether we will hear the full version of the theme, although that could be something that they are saving for the final episode of the season.
-Either way, Santaolalla’s score does help lift the series and help establish the synergy and faithfulness a good adaptation needs.
-One of the positives of the series is that it feels like the games, and the music, along with the casting and production design, are a major part of that
+Regardless of whether the full song ever plays in the series, Santaolalla’s score does help lift the show and establish the synergy and faithfulness a good adaptation needs.
+One of the positives of the series is that it feels like the games, and the music, along with the casting and production design, are a major part of that.

 The Last Of Us is available to stream on Max.